-The project team would like to express its gratitude to all the workshop participants.
+The project team expresses gratitude to all the workshop participants.
 The conceptual model represents walls full of "knowledge" and regional insight.
 The idea contest, as well as the implementation phase of the project, shall provide an opportunity for action on the local scale, to move from theory to practice, and implement parts of the Ecosystem-based Adaptation strategies and measures.
 It is very important to not only produce paper stacks but implement something, thereby inspiring people and making a change.

-Biosphere Reserves are the right places for experimenting with such new approaches, strategies, and measures.
+Biosphere Reserves are the right places for experimenting with such "revolutionary" new strategies and measures.
 The mission of BRs is to inquire, implement and monitor such people-centered and ecosystem-based approaches to changes in management, land use, and education.
 In this aspect, they can be the drivers of change and serve as role models.

-Training and dialog in Eberswalde: Ecosystem-based Adaptation in Biosphere Reserves
+4.1.3 Training and dialog in Eberswalde: Ecosystem-based Adaptation in Biosphere Reserves